-We really enjoyed the short drive to the campgrounds from Perth.
-We had booked the site online through DPAW (an excellent resource if you are interested in camping in National Parks in Western Australia).
+The sites for camping cost $15 per adult per night and $3 per child.
+You also need to pay to enter Yanchep National Park.
+For a single entry it is $13 per vehicle.
 You can purchase a year long annual pass to enter all the National Parks in Western Australia for a 12 month period.
 It normally costs about $80 a year, but if you are a member of RAC then you can access 50% off through their website.
 I think this pass (especially at 50% off) is excellent value and we also feel that it is good to support our national parks.
-For a single entry it is $13 per vehicle.

 Chocolate Drops Cafe

 We think we know how the cafe got its name as Lala’s cousin kept calling all the Kangaroo poo on the grass chocolate drops.
 (I think he was secretly hoping that someone would eat one of them.)
 I had to make it especially clear to Lala that it was POO and NOT CHOCOLATE.
 But luckily, she was old enough and developing a good sense of humour so she was laughing along at the joke.

 Chocolate Drops cafe is also a chocolate shop (perhaps another reason for the name!), cafe and tea room.
 We enjoyed an ice cream sitting outside near the lake and were entertained by a couple of galahs in the tree above us.

 The tour through Crystal Cave was excellent value.
 Adults were $15 and kids were $7.50.
 Family tickets were also available.